YashUppal/App-Academy/04-intermediate-javascript/NOTES.md

 colorPicker(..colors); // "The colors are indigo, violet and purple"

 ```

+To summarise, spread will expand and rest will collect.

 ## Destructuring

 Destructuring let's us simplify our code by de-structuring a data structure like array or object, and assigning values to variables